vaib-dev/Courses/5-dbms/9-mongodb/2-data-model.md

 In this model, you can have (embed) all the related data in a single document, it is also known as de-normalized data model.

-**Example**: Assume we are getting the details of product in three different documents namely, product name, stock, price, and reviews you can embed all the three documents in a single one as shown below:
+**Example**: Assume we are getting the details of product in three different documents namely, product details, quality, and price you can embed all the three documents in a single one as shown below:

     {